-$^{\rm 3)}$ Jonas Wiström received no fee for the role as ordinary Board member.
+2) Jonas Wiström received no fee for the role as ordinary Board member.

-incentive matters.
+Work of the Board in 2020 During 2020, a total of 16 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and nine extraordinary meetings.
+Board meetings have a recurrent structure with established key items.
+Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
+Ratos's General Counsel has taken the minutes at the Board meetings.
+At every ordinary Board meeting, information is presented about the company's financial position and important events that affect the company's operations.
+At extra Board meetings, acquisition and divestment matters are normally examined as well as financing and incentive matters.
 Extra Board meetings are held when such matters requiring a Board decision arise.
-2019 was characterised by the new strategy for Ratos, the CEO's presentation of the companies' business areas and strategies, capital contributions and other financing matters.
+2020 was characterised by the new strategy for Ratos, acquisitions and disposals, and incentive and financing matters.
 Senior executives at Ratos attended Board meetings to present specific matters.
 Evaluation of the Board The Board annually evaluates the work of the Board in a structured process where members are given an opportunity to express their opinions on working methods and efficiency, Board material, the performance of the members and the scope of the assignment in order to develop the Board's working methods.
-For the 2019 financial year, the evaluation was performed internally with the members answering an anonymous questionnaire, and the results of the evaluation have been presented by the Chairman with a subsequent discussion by the Board.
-Furthermore, the Chairman of the Nomination Committee held individual interviews with each Board member.
-The results of the evaluation have been reported to the Nomination Committee.
+For the 2020 financial year, the evaluation was performed internally with the members answering an anonymous questionnaire, and the results of the evaluation have been presented by the Chairman with a subsequent discussion by the Board.
+Furthermore, the Chairman of the nomination committee held individual interviews with each Board member.
+The results of the evaluation have been reported to the nomination committee.
 The evaluation indicates that the Board work is deemed to function well.
-Committees The Board has established a Compensation Committee and an Audit Committee in order to structure, improve efficiency and assure the quality of its work, and to prepare the Board's decisions within these areas.
+Committees The Board has established a compensation committee and an audit committee in order to structure, improve efficiency and assure the quality of its work, and to prepare the Board's decisions within these areas.
 The members of these committees are appointed annually at the statutory Board meeting.
-3a Work of the Compensation Committee The Compensation Committee has both an advisory function (follow-up and evaluation) and a preparatory function for decision matters prior to their examination and decision by Ratos's Board.
-The following matters, among others, are handled by the Compensation Committee:
+3a Work of the compensation committee The compensation committee has both an advisory function (follow-up and evaluation) and a preparatory function for decision matters prior to their examination and decision by Ratos's Board.
+The following matters, among others, are handled by the compensation committee: